 Interpreters in Action

-In January of 2020, a bill was signed into law that allows certified and qualified medical interpreters in Oregon to form a union and bargain collectively with the state over working conditions.
-We as medical interpreters work within a system that creates additional challenges in an already challenging field.
+In 2019, hundreds of interpreters came together to pass a law that gave certified and qualified Health Care Interpreters (HCI) in Oregon the right to unionize and to collectively negotiate with the State over the rate of pay and working conditions for OHP appointments.
+We, as health care interpreters, work within a system that creates additional challenges in an already challenging field.
 Low wages, inconsistent scheduling, lack of training and education, poor standards, and many other hurdles prevent this work from leading to a sustainable career for many.

 Are you eligible to join the union?
 If you answered yes to the following questions, you're eligible!